If your cat eats the other cat’s food everybody loses. Why does this happen?

-To feed your chubby cat you can get an automatic pet feeder with capacity to dispense small amounts of food at a time, several times a day.
-This way you can control your chubby cat’s weight in case you are free feeding him/her now.
+To control the eating habits of the cat that steals the other cat’s food, you can get an automatic pet feeder with the capacity to dispense small amounts of food at a time, several times per day.
+This way you can control your chubby cat’s weight in case you currently free feed your pet.

-A different option is separating your cats in different rooms by installing an automatic pet door in the interior wall, panel or glass, depending on where you want to place the food for the skinny cat.
+SOLUTION #2: Separating your cats into different rooms by installing an automatic pet door in the interior wall, panel, or glass, depending on where you want to place the food for the skinny cat.

-Getting an automatic pet feeder to feed several pets through a selective mechanism, such as RFID tag collar or microchip technology.
-Currently there are two solutions in the market: Wireless Whiskers and the SureFeed Microchip Pet Feeder.
+SOLUTION #3: Getting an automatic pet feeder to feed several pets through a selective mechanism, such as RFID tag collar or microchip technology.

 There are also good toys to make cats play and at the same time re-educating their eating behavior because they have to work to get their food and slow down when eating.

 Your cats will be healthier and happier by applying any of these solutions.
 No more cats overeating or starving!